U.S. arrests wife of Mexico cartel chief El Chapo on drug charges

 A Mexican official familiar with Coronel’s case, who asked not to be identified, said her arrest appeared to be solely a U.S. initiative, and that Coronel was not wanted in Mexico.

+Coronel and Guzman have been married since 2007, when they wed in an ostentatious ceremony in a village in Durango state.
+At the time, Coronel was an 18-year-old beauty queen.

-Reporting by Jonathan Stempel in New York, Eric Beech and Mark Hosenball in Washington, and Dave Graham and Lizbeth Diaz in Mexico City; Editing by Jonathan Oatis and Stephen Coates
+Reporting by Jonathan Stempel in New York, Eric Beech and Mark Hosenball in Washington, and Dave Graham and Lizbeth Diaz in Mexico City; Editing by Jonathan Oatis, Stephen Coates and Jane Wardell

 Our Standards: The Thomson Reuters Trust Principles.